 Patient Care Team

 Liz Bates graduated from Utah State University’s College of Natural Resources in 2013 with a passion for wildlife conservation and animal welfare.
 She gained firsthand experience with the care and behaviors of exotic species during her six years at Utah’s Hogle Zoo, working as both an educator and a zookeeper.
+Liz is now the Patient Care Supervisor at WEPC.
 Liz spends her free time birdwatching, gaming, writing fiction, and playing Celtic fiddle.
 Liz has an appreciation for all animals, but has a particular fondness for birds and reptiles, and shares her home with her Green-cheek Conure, Corn Snake, Leopard Gecko, and cat.
-She has learned a great deal as a technician at Wasatch Exotic Pet Care, and is excited to learn more about the veterinary field.

 Shellie Stephens grew up with dogs and chickens, and has loved animals all her life, especially horses.
 She plays piano, clarinet and guitar and likes to read when she has time.
 Shellie owns two Green-cheeked Amazons (Rico and Red), and a cockatiel named Henry.
 Shellie loves working at Wasatch Exotic as a veterinary assistant, specifically with parrots.
 She went to Bingham High and completed the two-year Veterinary Assistant/Technician program at Jordan Applied Technology Center.
 She has an Associate’s Degree from Salt Lake Community College and is currently attending Utah Valley University for her Bachelor’s.